-The breakdown by Conclusion for 2018 cases was similar to results from previous years, with the percentage of unexplained cases at about five per cent of the total.
-This is one of the lowest rates of Unexplained cases since 2016, when the percentage was only four per cent.
+The breakdown by Conclusion for 2019 cases was similar to results from previous years, with the percentage of unexplained cases at about three per cent of the total, down slightly from five per cent in 2018.

-The most significant finding, however, is that the percentage of cases with definite explanations is about nine per cent, the highest since 2005 when 12 per cent of cases had explanations.
+The most significant finding, however, is that the percentage of cases with definite explanations is about 15 per cent.

-In 2018, the cases labelled as having Possible or Probable explanations were at 39 per cent, while the cases considered as having Insufficient Information for an explanation were at 47 per cent, suggesting that almost half of all cases reviewed for the Canadian UFO Survey were lacking sufficient information for proper evaluation.
+In 2019, the cases labelled as having Possible or Probable explanations were at 43 per cent, while the cases considered as having Insufficient Information for an explanation were at 39 per cent, with two out of every five cases reported were lacking sufficient information for proper evaluation.